ssarangi/self_driving_cars/traffic_sign_classifier/writeup.md

 # Network architecture

 In this project I considered 4 different architectures.
+The reason for using 4 architectures was to see how different architectures behave under such a huge training set.
+I used a GTX1080 FTI edition to do the training on my local desktop.
 * Simple NN1
 * Simple NN2
 * LeNet